richjohnson-wwt/stock_price_moving_average/README.md

 #### Data Directory

 To download the stock data, use the following command:

+Go to https://www.alphavantage.co/support/#api-key and sign up for a free API key.

     curl "https://www.alphavantage.co/query?function=TIME_SERIES_INTRADAY&symbol=TSLA&interval=1min&outputsize=full&datatype=csv&apikey=<api_key>" -o tsla_intraday.csv

-data/stock_prices.csv    contains 2521 simulated stock prices from src/price_generator.cpp using a random walking simulation.
+* data/stock_prices.csv  -  contains 2521 simulated stock prices from src/price_generator.cpp using a random walking simulation.

+* data/tsla_intraday.csv -  was downloaded from alpha vantage and contains 21k intraday prices for TSLA over the month of August 2025.

-data/tsla_prices.csv     was downloaded from alpha vantage and contains 3.8k daily open prices for TSLA.
+* data/pacb_intraday.csv -  was downloaded from alpha vantage and contains 10k intraday prices for PACB over the month of August 2025.

-data/tsla_intraday.csv   was downloaded from alpha vantage and contains 21k intraday prices for TSLA over the month of August 2025.
+* data/nvda_intraday.csv -  was downloaded from alpha vantage and contains 21k intraday prices for NVDA over the month of August 2025.